PhilippeR26/starknet-encode-decode/README.md

 </p>

 ## Presentation :
 Serialize data to send to Starknet network.
 Deserialize a Starknet response.

-This DAPP provides the corresponding Starknet.js code to perform each operation.
+This DAPP provides the corresponding [Starknet.js](https://www.starknetjs.com/) code to perform each operation.
 So it has also a pedagogical purpose.

 > **Stars are highly appreciated!
 Thanks in advance.**

-## Getting Started 🚀
+## Getting Started 🚀 :
+You can directly access to the deployed DAPP [here](https://starknet-encode-decode-philipper26.vercel.app/).

+You can also test it locally :
 First, run the development server:
 ```bash
 npm i
 npm run dev